 To be seen makes a difference.
-If anybody sees my picture and says — yes, I see someone who looks like me working in STEM — that’s very fulfilling.
+If anybody sees my picture and says — yes, I see someone who looks like me working in STEM — that’s fulfilling.

 Mary Lobo, NASA’s Director of Technology Incubation and Innovation